lluisalemanypuig/lgraph/README.md

 ## Documentation

-The documentation can be generated using Doxygen (version >= 1.8.11) by ussing the following commands
+The documentation can be generated using Doxygen (version >= 1.8.11) by issuing the following commands

 		cd /path/to/the/repository
 		doxygen doxygen/doxyconfig